Autoinflammatory diseases

 Autoinflammatory diseases (AIDs) are a group of rare disorders caused by dysfunction of the innate immune system.
-They are characterized by periodic or chronic systemic inflammation, usually without the involvement of adaptive immunity.
+These responses are characterized by periodic or chronic systemic inflammation, usually without the involvement of adaptive immunity.

-Autoinflammatory diseases are a separate class from autoimmune diseases.
-Both are characterized by an immune system malfunction which may cause similar symptoms, such as rash, swelling, or, fatigue, but the cardinal cause or mechanism of the diseases are different.
-A key difference is a malfunction of the innate immune system in AIDs, while in autoimmune diseases there is a malfunction of the adaptive immune system.
+Autoinflammatory diseases are a separate class from autoimmune diseases; however, both are characterized by an immune system malfunction that may cause similar symptoms, such as rash, swelling or fatigue.
+However, the main source of the diseases are different.
+A key difference between the two classes of diseases is that while AIDs trigger a malfunction of the innate immune system, autoimmune diseases trigger a malfunction of the adaptive immune system.

-The boundaries between autoinflammation (overactivity of the innate immunity), autoimmunity (overactivity of the adaptive immunity), and immunodeficiency (decreased activity of the innate or adaptive immunity) are often fluid.
-Clinical phenotypes associated with these processes are driven by the cell type most affected by a particular mutation or signal: excessive activation of neutrophils, monocytes/macrophages, and dendritic cells leads to autoinflammatory symptoms; T cell and B cell dysfunction lead to autoimmunity.
-Failure of innate and/or adaptive immune cells to appropriately activate, recognize, and clear infectious agents cause immunodeficiency and vulnerability to infection.
+The boundaries between autoinflammation (overactivity of the innate immunity), autoimmunity (overactivity of the adaptive immunity) and immunodeficiency (decreased activity of the innate or adaptive immunity) are often fluid.
+Clinical phenotypes associated with these processes are driven by the cell type most affected by a particular mutation or signal.
+Excessive activation of neutrophils, monocytes/macrophages and dendritic cells leads to auto-inflammatory symptoms, while T cell and B cell dysfunction leads to autoimmunity.
+Failure of innate and/or adaptive immune cells to appropriately activate, recognize, and clear infectious agents causes immunodeficiency and vulnerability to infection.